Vasco-Arts/Vasco-Arts/README.md

-### Hi there 👋 my name is Arthur and you are on my GitHub profile, thanks for find me 🖖 :alien:
+### Hi there 👋 my name is Arthur and you are on my GitHub profile, thanks for finding me 🖖 :alien:

 - 🌱 I’m currently learning statistical physics.